TobiasJanz/udacity-l4/README.md

     ```

 1. Install dependencies with `npm install`
+1. Build the project with `npm run build-prod`
 1. Start the server with `npm run start`
-1. Open the application in your browser at <http://localhost:8080>
+1. Open the application in your browser at <http://localhost:8081>

 ## Main Dependencies